California is building high speed rail

 Los Angeles to San Francisco in under three hours?
 It’s not just a dream.

-A combination of local and express trains will serve more than 15 cities on the main trunk line, forming the backbone for a much larger transportation system.
+High-speed rail is more than just connecting the Bay Area and L.A.
+These trains will directly serve more than 15 cities on the main trunk line, forming the backbone of a much larger transportation system.

 Integrated with California’s extensive network of trains and buses, high-speed rail will ultimately link hundreds of cities and towns across the state.

 California is using the Integrated Network Approach.
 The high-speed line is being constructed in stages, progressively integrated into an already robust network of trains and buses.
 The Interstate Highway network was built this way.

 With this approach, everyone begins to enjoy the benefits of high-speed rail – even before the entire route is complete.
 As each finished segment is added to the network, it further reduces travel times and increases ridership across the system, not just between high-speed rail stations.

 The designs and environmental documents for the full route are nearing completion.